 A pending proposal withdrawal request initiated by the PI or SPO can be deleted at any time before the AOR approves the withdrawal in Research.gov.

-No, proposals with a pending withdrawal request cannot be updated using the proposal file update (PFU)/budget revision process.
+No, proposals with a pending withdrawal request cannot be updated using the proposal file update (PFU)/budget revision processes.
 The pending withdrawal request must first be deleted (PI or SPO action) or rejected (AOR action) before a proposal file update (PFU)/budget revision can be prepared to edit the submitted proposal.

 How do I know my proposal has been withdrawn?